 There are several different things you can change with Blogger, but ultimately it’s not loaded down with customization options.

-Not a lot of people are using Blogger these days because it isn’t up-to-date with other choices.
+Not a lot of people are using Blogger as a free blogging site these days, because it isn’t up-to-date with other options like we’ve broken down here already.
 The interface is not as user-friendly or modern as other blogging platforms.

-Ghost was founded in 2013 from a Kickstarter project.
+Ghost was founded in 2013 from a Kickstarter project, with the intention of offering a free blogging site to professional writers.
 It has some similarities to WordPress, and like WordPress, it has a hosted and self-hosted version.

 The self-hosted version is free, but (like with WordPress) does require a domain name and hosting.